VBench-2.0: Advancing Video Generation Benchmark Suite for Intrinsic Faithfulness: VBench-2.0 Suite for Intrinsic Faithfulness

-We evaluate both the structural correctness and temporal consistency of human figures in generated videos.
+\textbf{1) Human Fidelity:} We evaluate both the structural correctness and temporal consistency of human figures in generated videos.
 Structural issues commonly seen in current video generation models, such as sudden turns or the ``thousand-hand yoga'' effect, are considered.
-For temporal consistency, we assess the consistency human identity and clothing across frames.
+For temporal consistency, we assess the consistency of human identity and clothing across frames.

-\textbf{Human Anatomy.} We assess structural realism by identifying unnatural per-frame deformations in hands, faces, and bodies.
-To achieve this, we train three anomaly detection models using a pre-trained ViT-based backbone~\cite{xie2022simmim}, using a curated dataset of 150k real and generated human frames.